-- Ensure no moisture, debris, or minerals are on the unit prior to storage, as these can cause cause permanent damage to the cabinet and components. - Store units in a clean, dry environment on a level surface.
-Ensure units are on a dry surface or raised off the ground to protect components from any standing water; ensure adequate support is used to prevent the unit or section base from sagging, if raised. - All openings, including dampers and bottom openings, must be covered to protect from rain, snow, dust, and animals.
-Do not use plastic tarps to cover the unit, as condensation can form on the air handler resulting in corrosion or stains.
+- Vision air handlers are not to be stored outdoors.
+Any damage to the unit resulting from improper storage will not be covered by Daikin Applied. - Ensure no moisture, debris, or minerals are on the unit prior to storage, as these can cause cause permanent damage to the cabinet and components. - Store units indoors in a clean, dry environment on a level surface.
+Ensure units are on a dry surface or raised off the ground to protect components from any standing water; ensure adequate support is used to prevent the unit or section base from sagging, if raised. - All openings, including dampers and bottom openings, must be covered to protect from dust and animals.
+If tarping the unit, do not use plastic tarps, as condensation can form on the air handler resulting in corrosion or stains.
 Use only canvas tarps to ensure the inside of the unit remains clean, dry, and ventilated.
-Do not allow coverings to trap moisture on surfaces. - All tarps should be inspected frequently to ensure the integrity of the tarp is maintained and to prevent damage to the unit by the elements.
-Any damage to the tarp should be repaired immediately. - It is recommended that the unit interior be inspected daily to observe whether condensation is occurring and if temporary or routine ventilation of the interior is needed to control condensation.
-Units should be inspected at different times of the day to ensure varying weather conditions are not causing condensate to occur. - All shipping wrap material, including stretch and shrink wrap, must be removed upon unit arrival.
-Units are not to be stored with wrapping material left on, as white rust will develop if any moisture is present. - A field-supplied desiccant bag may be hung in the interior of the unit to minimize corrosion in humid storage environments. - · Do not stack sections or store anything on top of units. - · Isolate unit from shock and vibration. - Do not clean galvanized steel surfaces with oil dissolving
+Do not allow coverings to trap moisture on surfaces.

-- chemicals.
+- All shipping wrap material, including stretch and shrink wrap, must be removed upon unit arrival.
+Units are not to be stored with wrapping material left on, as white rust will develop if any moisture is present. - A field-supplied desiccant bag may be hung in the interior of the unit to minimize corrosion in humid storage environments. - Do not stack sections or store anything on top of units. - Isolate unit from shock and vibration. - Do not clean galvanized steel surfaces with oil dissolving chemicals.
 This may remove the protective coating and accelerate corrosion. - Pack fan and motor bearings (unless motor bearings are sealed) with compatible grease while the fan shaft is stationary.
 After grease has been installed, rotate shaft a minimum of 10 rotations. - Once a month, rotate shaft a minimum of 10 revolutions.
 Ensure the stopped position is different than the original position. - · Coat shafts with lubricant as needed to prevent corrosion. - Inspect all doors and openings once a month to ensure they are closed and properly sealed. - Loosen belt tension on belt-driven fans, if storing for more than two (2) months.

-Belt driven fans:
+Belt-Driven fans

 - Reduce belt tension by at least 50% or remove the belts.
-Remove belts if they will be subjected to temperatures exceeding 85°F (29°C) to avoid deterioration. - · Remove belt guard when adjusting belts - Reduce belt tension prior to removing or installing belts.
-Removing or installing tensioned belts may cause personal injury and damage to the sheaves, belts, bearings or shafts. - Adjustable sheaves should be opened as wide as possible and the adjustment threads lubricated so they do not corrode.
-Be careful not to put lubricant on the belt running surface
+Remove belts if they will be subjected to temperatures exceeding 85° F to avoid deterioration. - · Remove belt guard when adjusting belts. - · Reduce belt tension prior to removing or installing belts. - Removing or installing tensioned belts may cause personal injury and damage to the sheaves, belts, bearings or shafts. - Adjustable sheaves should be opened as wide as possible and the adjustment threads lubricated so they do not corrode.
+Be careful not to put lubricant on the belt running surface.

-Prior to start up:
+Prior to start up

 - Set screws on bearings, fan wheels, and sheaves need to be checked for proper torque.
 Also check bolt torque for any taper lock hubs either on the wheel or sheaves. - Check sheaves for corrosion.
 Significant corrosion can cause belt or sheave failure. - Purge old grease from fan bearings while rotating the shaft to distribute the new grease evenly and prevent bearing seal failure. - Correctly align and tension belts.
-See General Rules of Tensioning on page 62.
+See on page 74.